Polkadot-Blockchain-Academy/pba-content/syllabus/5-Substrate/1-Intro-to-Substrate_Slides.md

 Note:

-In this figure, the meta-protocol, the substrate client, is not forklessly upgrade-able.
+In this figure, the meta-protocol, the substrate node, is not forklessly upgrade-able.
 It can only be upgraded with a fork.
-The WASM protocol, though, can be upgraded forklessly.

 ---v